 Local Vendors

-Vendors at the Morgan County Farmers Market offer more than just fresh veggies - you'll also find handmade items like jewelry and textiles, locally made soaps, a variety of baked goods, and more!
+Vendors at local farmers markets offer more than just fresh veggies - you'll also find handmade items like jewelry and textiles, locally made soaps, a variety of baked goods, and more!
 Locally raised meats (pork, chicken and beef) are often available at the market, as well as eggs from happy local chickens, and sometimes ducks, too.
 Keep an eye on the growing season to predict the types of produce to expect at the market.
 The first few markets of the season are also a great opportunity for purchasing bedding plants if you'd like to try your hand at growing some of your own produce at home.
+Pro tip - if you want fresh eggs or limited seasonal produce (such as strawberries, for example), make sure your arrive early!
+Vendors do sell out of these popular items.

 Entertainment & Kids Activities